Scarlett (cat): Recovery

 Giannelli took the intact family to a veterinary clinic at the North Shore Animal League in Port Washington, New York where Scarlett and her kittens were treated.
 The weakest of the kittens, a white-coated, died of a virus a month after the fire.
 However, after three months of treatment and recovery, Scarlett and her surviving kittens were well enough to be adopted.

 International media

 The story of this feline mother's efforts and bravery to save her kittens attracted international attention, and the clinic received more than 7,000 letters offering to adopt Scarlett and her kittens.
-The clinic ultimately chose to divide the kittens into two pairs, and the pairs were given over for adoption to residents of The Hamptons and Port Washington, NY.
+The clinic ultimately chose to divide the kittens into two pairs, and the pairs were given over for adoption to residents of The Hamptons and Port Washington, New York.

 Scarlett herself was adopted by Karen Wellen of Brooklyn.
 In her letter, Wellen indicated that, as a result of losing her cat shortly after being injured in a traffic accident herself, she had become more compassionate and would take in only animals with special needs.